Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 # 2. Packaging

-After your application has been built you will need to statically link it with Mono in order for the code to run without Mono installed on the user's machine.
+After your application has been built you will need to statically link it in order for the code to run without Mono installed on the user's machine.
 First locate where the framework is installed on your computer and find your .Net version, for me this was:

 `C:\Program Files\Mono\lib\mono\4.5`